petershin/liferay-learn/docs/commerce/latest/en/order-management/developer-guide/order-type-api-basics.md

    unzip liferay-t5n8.zip
    ```

-1. Order types are scoped to an instance.
-You only require a `name` to create an order type.
+1. Order types are scoped to an instance and require a `name` for creation.

    Use the cURL script to add an order type.
 On the command line, navigate to the `curl` folder.
 Execute the `OrderType_POST_ToInstance.sh` script.